pledgedavis/Rails-app/README.md

 Make sure when running rails s that the url in the browser is "http://localhost:3000/" to navigate to the welcome page and then feel free to login or sign up to an existing user with or without Facebook.

+<h3>Contributing</h3>

+Bug reports and pull requests are welcome on GitHub  @**https://github.com/pledgedavis/Rails-app.git** .
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct].

 <h3>License</h3>

 [MIT](https://choosealicense.com/licenses/mit/)